systematic/meta_presentation/README.markdown

+# A Meta Programming Presentation

+Last night (May 13, 2009), I gave a short presentation on meta-programming based on watching some code evolve in a project I worked on last year that involved a lot of such shenanigans.
+Each of the folders in this repository represents one phase of the project.
+Most of the action is in app/models/project.rb and eventually in lib/task_master.rb.
+Below is an description of each phase.

 # 01_hardcode_tastic

 This is the starting point.
 It's just a super basic application.
 The projects show page (i.e. project/1) list the tasks